 Private schools in Spain

-Private schools in Spain are numerous, some of which have rather steep annual tuition fees.
+Private schools in Spain are plenty, some of which have steep annual tuition fees.
 These schools are assumed to have smaller class sizes, better facilities and a greater array of extracurricular activities.

 Unless the private school is a bilingual school or an international school, the primary teaching language will be Spanish or the co-official language of the region.

 Demand can be high for the more prestigious private schools in Spain, and to enrol their children in one of these schools, expats will have to move fast and be great negotiators.

-Education costs vary considerably, and it is best to consult with the school directly regarding tuition and curriculum.
+Education costs vary considerably, so it is best to consult the school directly regarding tuition and curriculum.

 International schools in Spain

-International schools in Spain are private schools that teach a foreign curriculum, such as the International Baccalaureate (IB) or the curriculum of another country such as the United States or United Kingdom.
+International schools in Spain are private schools that teach a foreign curriculum, such as the International Baccalaureate (IB) or the curriculum of another country, such as the United States or the United Kingdom.
 Short-term expats usually favour these schools because they allow their children to continue learning in the curriculum of their home country and in a language they are familiar with.

 Most urban centres in Spain have a healthy assortment of international schools.
 Keep in mind that these institutions can often be on the outskirts of a city, making for long commutes.
-Expats should make sure their wages can cover the high annual fees required or that it is covered as part of their employment contract.
+Expats should make sure their wages can cover the annual fees required or that it is covered as part of their employment contract.